NehaDhakne/Covid-data-analysis-using-python-Italy/README.md

 # Covid-data-analysis-using-python-Italy

-graph plotting and display using pythin libraries like pandas and seaborn
+graph plotting and display using python libraries like pandas and seaborn